Not Me This Time: Comic Books

 - In an issue of the Justice League Unlimited spin-off comic, The Question sets out to discover who was responsible for a bomb smuggled into the Watchtower.
 Lex Luthor is the lead suspect, but when confronted Luthor points out that if the bomb had gone off as planned, the Justice League would never have known what hit them — and when he destroys the Justice League, he'll do it in such a way that they'll know exactly what hit them.

 Joker: Stop me if you've heard this one before...I'm innocent.

-In a recent Batman issue, Batman pursues a recently escaped Joker because he thinks Joker was responsible for attacking and poisoning Commissioner Gordon's wife.
+- In Batman The Black Mirror, Batman pursues a recently escaped Joker because he thinks Joker was responsible for attacking and poisoning Commissioner Gordon's ex-wife.
 After defeating him, however, and Batman tells him to stay away from the Gordons, Joker revealed that this time, he was completely innocent of attacking the Gordons.
 It was actually James Gordon Jr. who did the deed.

 "I've recognized seventeen children waiting for me back in Rome, but I'm quite sure that one's not mine."

 - Non-villainous example in Asterix and the Magic Carpet.
 Cacofonix's singing is now so bad it causes rainstorms to occur, much to the annoyance of the rest of the village.
 On a trip to India to fix a drought, their flying carpet encounters a heavy storm, forcing Cacofonix to protest that this one has nothing to do with him.